theffing/Course_Notes/Math766-VariableSelection,ModelValidation,NonLinearRegression/Robust Regression and Model Validation.md

 Instead of squaring the residuals, we will define a general function of the residuals. $H(\epsilon_i)$, and then minimize $S=\Sigma{H(\epsilon_i)}$

+In order to perform the M-estimation
+We will:
+- guess the weight, $w_i$
+- calculate the residuals, $\epsilon_i$
+- use the previous residuals to calculate new weight
+- repeat these processes until convergence

 We want H to be non-negative, symmetric, monotonic, and have a continuous derivative, as well as $H(0) = 0$.
+#### Huber M-Estimator
+With a certain value of $k$, the function $H$ behave like the ordinary least square estimator, however, when we went beyond the value of $k$, then we will switch to using the absolute value of the residue (avoiding amplification effect of outliers).

+Huber choose the value of $k=1.345\sigma$ that produce a 95% efficiency when the errors are normal, and still offer protection against outliers

+#### Bisquare M-Estimator
+The bisquare M-estimator in a sense is more robust than the Huber M-estimator.
+This is because when $|\epsilon| > k = 4.685\sigma$, the weighting becomes constant.
 ## Robust Regression
+in R

+	RobustRegression<-read.csv("RRobust1.csv", header=TRUE, sep=",")
+	x<-RobustRegression$x
+	y<-RobustRegression$y
+	plot(x,y)

+## Model Validations
+Using R, perform Model Validations involving logistic regression